O-Bahn Busway

-The O-Bahn Busway is a guided busway that is part of the bus rapid transit system servicing the northeastern suburbs of Adelaide, South Australia, Australia.
-The O-Bahn system was conceived by Daimler-Benz to enable buses to avoid traffic congestion by sharing tram tunnels in the German city of Essen.
+The O-Bahn Busway is a guided busway that is part of the bus rapid transit system servicing the northeastern suburbs of Adelaide, South Australia.
+The original O-Bahn system is the one in the German city of Essen, and it was conceived by Daimler-Benz to enable buses to avoid traffic congestion by sharing tram tunnels.

 Adelaide's O-Bahn was introduced in 1986 to service the city's rapidly expanding north-eastern suburbs, replacing an earlier plan for a tramway extension.
 The O-Bahn provides specially built track, combining elements of both bus and rail systems.
 The track is 12 km long and includes three interchanges at Klemzig, Paradise and Tea Tree Plaza.
 Interchanges allow buses to enter and exit the busway and to continue on suburban routes, avoiding the need for passengers to transfer to another bus to continue their journey.
 Buses can travel at a maximum speed of 100 km/h, but have been restricted to a 90 km/h speed limit since 2016.
 As of 2015, the busway carried approximately 31,000 people per weekday.
 An additional section including a 670 m tunnel opened in 2017 at the city end to reduce the number of congested intersections buses must traverse to enter the Adelaide city centre.

 The development of the O-Bahn busway led to the development of the Torrens Linear Park from a run-down urban drain into an attractive public open space.
 It has also triggered urban development around the north-eastern terminus at Modbury.